Each year this blog is updated as the tax rates and personal allowance changes. These are the facts and numbers for 2020 / 2021.

 Profit = Income less allowable costs

-If your profits are below the amount equivalent to the VAT registration threshold then you can complete a short version of the self assessment supplement (an SA103S).
+If your income is below the amount equivalent to the VAT registration threshold then you can complete a short version of the self assessment supplement (an SA103S).
 Not only this but you can limit your financial entries to box 9 (your business income) and box 20 (total allowable costs); making the tax return very simple to complete.

 Of course, for your own benefit, you may wish to analyse your income and costs by appropriate headings to help you monitor your business, assess your profitability and control your outgoings.